Introduction to Configuring DHCP Server

 - The difference between the BOOTP and DHCP is DHCP can acquire all IP (Internet Protocol) related configuration information.

 - DHCP supports three mechanisms for IP address allocation.
 They are automatic allocation, dynamic allocation, and manual allocation.

-- DHCP runs at the application layer of the Transmission Control Protocol/Internet Protocol (TCP/IP) and both client and server use broadcast messages to communicate with each other.
+- DHCP runs at the Transmission Control Protocol/Internet Protocol (TCP/IP) application layer, and both client and server use broadcast messages to communicate with each other.